CPUX-F is an introduction to the fundamentals of UX.

 You obtain the CPUX-F certificate by passing a supervised certification exam.

 The CPUX-F certification exam consists of 40 multiple-choice questions with 6 answers each of which 1, 2 or 3 are correct.
 You have 75 minutes to complete the exam.
-If English, German or Chinese is not your native language, you have 90 minutes rather than 75 minutes to answer the questions.
+If English or German is not your native language, you have 90 minutes rather than 75 minutes to answer the questions.
 You obtain the CPUX-F certificate if you score at least 70% in the exam.
 The pass rate is about 80%.

 CPUX-F certifications are serious business; they are conducted by an organisation that is totally independent of the training provider, for example Certible and iSQI.
 You can prepare for the certification exam by participating in a training course or by self-study.
 For training and self-study, a number of documents are available at no cost.